nawalgupta/battlescripts/public_html/docs/Player.md

 ### Parameters

 data: A data structure describing the current state of the game.
 Simple players will be able to make their next move entirely based on this data.
 If a player wishes to be more advanced and track previous moves to determine their opponent's strategy, or to vary strategy across multiple games in a match, for example, they may wish to implement the other methods below.
 It is the responsibility of the code in the Player to do whatever necessary.

+player_number: The number of what player you are.
+For example, this would be 0 if you are the first player.
+The game data will use player numbers to represent who has moved where.

 ## start_match( data )